atulkrishnathakur/mydjangodoc/README.md

 ]
 ```
 # create migration for all app
-It create the migrations for all apps.
+It create the migrations for all apps.<br>
 <b>Command: python manage.py makemigrations</b>
 ```
 (venv) I:\mydjangofirst\mydjangodoc>python manage.py makemigrations